Scientific Name

 Strelitzia alba is a frost-sensitive clump-forming perennial that grows up to 33 feet (10 m) tall.
 Leaves are up to 6.6 feet (2 m) long and up to 2 feet (60 cm) wide.
 They are often tattered by strong winds or hail.

-The flowers are completely white and lack the blue color found in other species and appear at any time of the year but usually between July and December.
+The flowers are completely white, lack the blue color found in other species, and appear at any time of the year, but usually between July and December.
 The up to 1 foot (30 cm) long, boat-shaped bract encloses 5 to 10 flowers, which emerge in sequence.
 The fruit is a woody capsule, splitting into three lobes to reveal black seeds with a yellow-orange tufty aril.
 The clean trunk bears the scars of old leaf bases.

 Bird of Paradise is easier to grow than many tropical plants.
 The plant is a vigorous, rapidly growing indoor plant.
-They can be moved outside in the summer and in warmer climates will thrive for half the year out.
+They can be moved outside in the summer and, in warmer climates, will thrive for half the year.
 They typically flower in the late winter or early spring, but they will bloom at various times under optimal conditions.

 Strelitzia is a genus of about 5 or 6 species (depending on who you listen to).
-Strelitzia reginae is the most well-known species, and it is frequently grown as a house plant.
-It is a beautiful plant and can be very successfully grown inside.
-The biggest drawback is typically its size (they grow up to 5 feet/1.5 m) and the fact that plants need 3 to 5 years before they flower.
+Strelitzia reginae is the best-known species and is frequently grown as a houseplant.
+It is a beautiful plant that can be grown very successfully indoors.
+The biggest drawbacks are typically their size (they can grow up to 5 feet/1.5 m) and the fact that they take 3 to 5 years to flower.
 They work well in massed plantings or as specimen plants, and their flowers will rise above the foliage for an impressive display.
 The trick to successful growth is providing lots of bright light (with some gentle, direct sun), water, warmth, and food.

 See more at How to Grow and Care for Bird of Paradise Flower.